pwang649/myWiki/docs/Robotics/Control/Reachability.md

 - A high turbulence region for an aircraft.

-- Ceilings, floor for an indoor autonomous drone.
+- Ceiling, floor for an indoor autonomous drone.

 - A no-go zone for a warehouse robot.